utsav-14/SE_assignment_1/README.md

 ### For the tests:
         * Run the command given below from the root folder of this repo
-        * 'java -cp "lib/junit-4.13.jar:lib/hamcrest-core-1.3.jar:build/jar/args.jar" ./test/com/cleancoder/args/ArgsTest.java testCreateWithNoSchemaOrArguments'
+        * 'java -cp "lib/junit-4.13.jar:lib/hamcrest-core-1.3.jar:build/jar/args.jar" ./test/com/cleancoder/args/ArgsTestCommon.java'

 ### Changelog:
         Enlisted below are the changes made to the original code and the reasoning behind them: